SlimeQ/qsolver/README.md

 some limitations on the upper and lower bounds. for example, b^2 - 4ac may be a number that can be held by a int.
 However, can b^2?
 We are free to manipulate the order that we handle math, if it is better.

+I'm a test.
+Ignore me; I should be gone soon.